Information About Ben - Kingston upon Thames tutor - (40 reviews)

-The majority of my university pupils attend Kingston University, or one of the University of London colleges, though many come for intensive lessons in the holidays from other universities to reinforce the topics they are learning, or to prepare for re-sits.
+Most of my university pupils attend Kingston University, Surrey University, or one of the University of London colleges, though many come for intensive lessons in the holidays from other universities to reinforce the topics they are learning, or to prepare for re-sits.

 I have great passion for and a deep knowledge of Mathematics.
 My aim is always to get my students to enjoy the subject.
 Most importantly, they are encouraged to gain confidence in their own abilities by building on what they feel comfortable with.
 I believe that the right teacher can undo wrong learning very quickly.

 Lessons take place at my students’ homes, or at my home in Kingston, where I have a quiet study.
 Assignments and homework are an integral part of my teaching: there can be no improvement without practice.

 Please login or register to download tutor resources.